tgsaman/Econ3740-Simulation/README.md

 # Econ3740-Simulation
-This time-series simulation of a game theory paper I wrote in college, "Supply and Desire: Testing for demand in a post-subsistence economy" that utilizes synthetic data and pseudo-random number generation to display potential results of the game I described.
+This is a time-series simulation of a game theory paper I wrote in college, "Supply and Desire: Testing for demand in a post-subsistence economy" that utilizes synthetic data and pseudo-random number generation to display potential results of the game I described.

 TO RUN:
 Install the necessary packages. {This experiment is designed to run as a .py file that generates a slightly different result each time it is run.
 There are [?] pseudo-random parameters that are selected and displayed on run.
 Every time you run the file, you'll get a report written to your computer that displays a graphical and statistical analysis of the results of the experiment, as well as what parameters were used.}